 Now, as you wrote, Layla, I am two months post-op.
 I am doing great.
 I just got back home from my two mile(!) walk!
 Yes, I am up to two miles and my speed is up, as well.

-And I have been very good about following the study's (I am in a study dealing with prosthetic joint infections) protocol.
-There is only one issue I have had, and it regards the antibiotic, Doxycycline.
+And I have been very good about following the study's protocol (I am in a study dealing with prosthetic joint infections).
+There is only one issue I have had, and it concerns the antibiotic, Doxycycline.

 I didn’t intend on going on so long about this tablet/capsule issue.